MarkusChardonnet/MSR_with_Regularization/README.md

 In order to generate data for `2d_rot8` (17G) and `2d_rot8_flip` (6.6G), install PyTorch version `1.1` and use a machine with CUDA support and a large RAM size.

 ### Train
 The file `train_synthetic.py` contains training and evaluation code.
+The file `train_synthetic_sparsity.py` contains nearly the same except that the training method includes the regularization method of Yoon. et. al. (https://proceedings.mlr.press/v70/yoon17a/yoon17a.pdf), in the outer loop.
 Specifying the argument `model` controls whether to use MSR, plain MAML, or something else.

 Some examples are given below:
 ```sh